ortus-docs/coldbox-docs/Routing/optional_placeholders.md

 /blog/:year-numeric?/:month-numeric?/:day-numeric?
 ```

-> **Info** Just remember that an optional placeholder cannot be followed by a non-optional one.
+> **Caution** Just remember that an optional placeholder cannot be followed by a non-optional one.
 It doesn't make sense.